Kiranthapalia/h4-Uryyb-Greb/README.md

 ## b) Encrypt and decrypt a message

-We could use any toold that we wanetd so I chose ccrypt instead of gpg because I alreay tried it with gpg during the class.
+We could use any tool that we wanetd so I chose ccrypt instead of gpg because I alreay tried it with gpg during the class.
 FIrst i installed it by using the command `sudo apt-get install ccrypt`.

 <img width="593" alt="Decrypt and ecnrypt" src="https://user-images.githubusercontent.com/102954934/221720887-0e4d4efd-bfab-406c-8817-cedf575be9b9.png">

 Then i created a file name message using the command `micro message` and wrote some text inside, saved it by pressing `ctrl + s` and then quit the micro editor by pressing `ctrl + q`.
-AFter that I encrypted the file
+After that I encrypted the file using the command `ccencrypt message`.
+After encrypting the file I had to provide an encryption key twice.
+After the encryption i tried opeining the file using the command `cat message ` but all i got was some jibberish because unless i decryt the file i won't be able to see the message inside the file.
+So in order to decrypt the file i used the command `ccdecrypt message` and then provided the key decryption key.
+I tried opening the file again and this time I was sucessful as you can see the message that was inside the file in the above image.

 ## Sources
 - https://keepassxc.org/docs/KeePassXC_UserGuide.html